ruflab/shimmer/docs/shimmer_basics.md

 # Usage example

 We will build a Global Workspace (GW) using `shimmer`.
-If will have 2 domains that are random vectors of different dimensions.
+It will have 2 domains that are random vectors of different dimensions.

 You can find the final code for this tutorial in the repository in `examples/main_example`.